 The presence of residues may result from failure to observe the mandatory withdrawal periods, illegal or extra-label use of drugs and incorrect dosage.
-It is evident from several studies that many animal-derived foods have unacceptably high levels of drug residues.
+It is evident from several studies that many animal-derived foods have unacceptably high levels of antibiotic residues.
 Education on prudent use of antibiotics has been observed to be particularly lacking amongst dispensers and prescribers of antibiotics, writes C.Pandiyan.

 Now a day’s consumer safety with regard to food is highly mandatory.
 The safety of food is threatened by various agents like pathogenic microorganisms, aflatoxins, pesticides, and antimicrobial agents.
 Pathogenic microorganisms constitute the most important food-related threats to public health.
 The occurrence of antibiotic residues in milk intended for human consumption is undesirable for a number of reasons such as, cause allergic reactions, the incidence of bacterial resistance, disrupting of the balance of gut microflora, carcinogenesis, mutagenesis and malformation risks.
 In addition, the presence of antibiotic residues in milk used in the dairy industry can have adverse effects on the production of fermented dairy products such as yogurt and cheese.

-Generally, the antibiotic and drug residues are remnants of antibiotic drugs or their active metabolites that are present within animal tissues or products.
+Generally, the antibiotic and antibiotic residues are remnants of antibiotic drugs or their active metabolites that are present within animal tissues or products.
 The quantity of drug and their metabolites may persist at unacceptable levels and leads to serious health problems to the consumers.
 The use of antibiotics to bring about improved performance in growth and feed efficiency, to synchronize or control of the reproductive cycle and breeding performance also often lead to harmful residual effects.
 A withdrawal period is established to safeguard humans from exposure of antibiotic added food.
 The withdrawal time is the time required for the residue of toxicological concern to reach safe concentration as defined by tolerance.

 Varieties of antibiotics